dotkernel/dotkernel-v1/readme.txt

 --------

-If you encounter any unexpected behavior of the application, please report the issue in DotKernel tracker:
+If you encounter any unexpected behavior of the application, please report the issue in the DotKernel bug tracker:
 	http://www.dotkernel.net/

-SUBVERSION REPOSITORIE
+SUBVERSION REPOSITORY
 ----------------------
 You can grab latest DotKernel copy from:
 	 http://v1.dotkernel.net/svn/trunk/